pouchdb/pouchdb/docs/asf.md

 in escrow for the Apache CouchDB project.
 ASF Member and CouchDB PMC Chair Jan Lehnardt is a shareholder and chief executive at Neighbourhoodie and they are trusted to hold and manage those domains in escrow until such time a transition is needed.
-The website publishing toolchain xan be easily adapted to the ASF- provided web publishing mechanisms.
+The website publishing toolchain can be easily adapted to the ASF- provided web publishing mechanisms.

 #### External Dependencies: